 Image Source: Unsplash

 The terrain gets more rigged as you drive from Betws-y-Coed to Ffestiniog.
-Formerly known as the ‘state mining capital of the world’, Blaenau Ffestiniog is situated right at the heard of Snowdonia National Park.
+Formerly known as the ‘state mining capital of the world’, Blaenau Ffestiniog is situated right at the heart of Snowdonia National Park.
 Surrounded by the immense natural beauty of mountains, lakes, forests on all side, this small town has become the most sought-after spot for outdoor enthusiasts and thrill seekers visiting the Snowdonia region.
-If you want to top up your adrenaline levels even more, take a drive to the Zipworld – an extreme sports arena home to the world’s fastest zip wire.
-With adventures to keep the whole family busy all day, you’ll be spoilt for choices, if you dare.
+If you want to top up your adrenaline levels, even more, take a drive to the Zipworld – an extreme sports arena home to the world’s fastest zip wire.
+It is one of the best places to visit in Wales, with adventures to keep the whole family busy all day, you’ll be spoilt for choices if you dare.

 Image Source: Wikimedia